-The new National Geographic Baja California Maps on Gaia GPS now provide coverage of the Mexican states of Baja California and Baja California Sur.
-Find the best spots for surfing and sightseeing along the coast, or reach rugged peaks by following remote backroads.
+Whether you’re looking for a rugged mountain adventure or a relaxing beach escape, Baja California has it all.
+The earth’s second-longest peninsula offers 745 mystical and majestic miles to explore.
+Take your trip to the next level with the National Geographic Baja California Maps on Gaia GPS, which provide coverage of the Mexican states of Baja California and Baja California Sur.
+Find the best spots for surfing and sightseeing along the coast, or reach remote peaks by following remote backroads.
 Plan your trip now and travel later.

 The Baja California Peninsula